 A second option, also popular among PC users, is Norton Mobile Security.
 It scored 100% in AV-Tests latest report, and costs £9.99 for the year.

 You'll get your usual antivirus features as well as controls to safeguard your online privacy, lost or stolen device recovery and some backup capabilities.

 You can share a single account with multiple devices to protect your tablet, too, even if it's an iPad.

 Also scoring 100% in AV-Test's report is PSafe.
 Unlike other products in this round-up, PSafe only makes security software for mobile, so you'll be getting a tool designed exclusively with smartphone security in mind.

 It's free to download, and you'll get anti-hacking, app lock, performance boosters and other features in addition to the antivirus protection.
 The free version is ad supported, though.
-If you want to remove the ads, you'll need to pay $4.99 per year (around £3.60), reduced to $1.99 per month if you commit to a year. (around £1.40)
+If you want to remove the ads, you'll need to pay $4.99 per month (around £3.60), reduced to $1.99 per month if you commit to a year. (around £1.40)